Permission for an Event

 Completion of the form will assist in planning for the party, including the provision of food and drink, security arrangements, control of noise, etc.

-A member of the College must be identified on the form as being responsible for the organisation and conduct of the party.
-That individual must check with the Internal Events Co-ordinator about the availability of the venue, and must complete and sign the form and return it to the Internal Events Co-ordinator in the Catering Office.
+A member of the College must be responsible for the organisation and conduct of the party.
+That individual must check with the Internal Events Co-ordinator about the availability of the venue, and must complete the Event Booking Process.

 These requirements are laid out in the set of guidelines maintained by the Dean and agreed by the General Purposes Committee as follows: